ArnauPrat/furious/README.md

     |- scan (1) - "Velocity"
 ```

-Let's supose we have another furious script, that updates the velocity randomly each frame
+Now, let's supose we add another furious script to our game, that updates the velocity each frame:

 ```cpp